Découvrez le tissu jean : origine, caractéristiques et tendances

 Spinning

-Cotton fibers are carefully spun to form threads.
+Cotton fibers are carefully spun into threads.
 These threads are then twisted together to create warp threads and weft threads, which are the fundamental elements of jeans.

 Discover denim fabric: origin, characteristics and trends